-Our curriculum is designed to be active, hands-on and memorable.
+Our school curriculum is designed to be active, hands-on and memorable.
 The focus is squarely on learning but learning in a way that is enjoyable and driven by the interests of the pupils.
-Trips, theatre visits, guest speakers and adventure weekends all help to bring the curriculum to life and ensure that children love school.

 There are four key drivers in our curriculum.
 These form the foundations of our curriculum and permeate all aspects of school:

 Learning beyond the classroom (outdoor learning)

 We provide our children with safe and varied outdoor experiences which they might not access at home or elsewhere.
 Outdoor learning provides health benefits and opportunities to self-assess risk.
 As well as this, it promotes well-being, collaboration, a connection to nature and a greater level of enjoyment and motivation.